Under the fire, U.S. officials say monkeypox can still be stopped - ExBulletin

 The monkeypox virus spreads primarily through skin-to-skin contact, but can also be transmitted by touching the linen used by infected individuals.
 People with monkeypox may experience fever, body aches, chills, and malaise.
 Many who developed developed acne-like ridges, sometimes painful.

-The United States has ordered 5.5 million vaccinations by mid-2023 and has rights to raw materials that allow 11.1 million vaccinations.
+The United States has ordered 5.5 million doses of vaccine by mid-2023 and has rights to raw materials that may allow 11.1 million doses.
 U.S. officials said large-scale vaccination campaigns could still be avoided if communities and individuals took steps to avoid the epidemic.

 In San Francisco, Tom Templano was scheduled to take a second dose next week, but was recently notified that it was canceled due to limited supply.
 Temprano, political director of San Francisco-based Equality California, said he was dissatisfied with the very long time it took health officials to respond.